History of African Philosophy

 Note, of course, that this does not commit us to saying that, before the early period, people in Africa never philosophized—they did.
 But one fact that must not be denied is that they did not document their thoughts and, as such, scholars cannot attest to their systematicity or sources.
 In other words, what this periodization shows is that African philosophy as a system first began in the late 1920s.

 In this essay, discussion will focus on the history of systematic or literate African philosophy touching prominently on the criteria, schools, movements and periods in African philosophy.
 As much as the philosophers of a given era may disagree, they are inevitably united by the problem of their epoch.
 That is to say, it is orthodoxy that each epoch is defined by a common focus or problem.
-Therefore, the approach of the study of the history of philosophy can be done either through personality periscope or through the periods, but whichever approach one chooses, he unavoidably runs into the man who had chosen the other.
+Therefore, the approach of the study of the history of philosophy can be done either through personality periscope or through the periods, but whichever approach one chooses, he unavoidably runs into the person who had chosen the other.
 This is a sign of unity of focus.
 Thus philosophers are those who seek to solve the problem of their time.
-In this presentation, the study of the history of African philosophy will be approached principally through the periods, schools, movements and only discuss the personalities within these purviews.
+In this presentation, the study of the history of African philosophy will be approached principally through the periods, schools, movements and the personalities will be discussed within these purviews.

 To start with, more than three decades debate on the status of philosophy ended with the affirmation that African philosophy exists.
 But what is it that makes a philosophy African?
 Answers to this question polarized actors into two main groups, namely the Traditionalists and Universalists.
 Whereas the Traditionalists aver that the studies of the philosophical elements in world-view of the people constitute African philosophy, the Universalists insist that it has to be a body of analytic and critical reflections of individual African philosophers.
 Further probing of the question was done during the debate by the end of which the question of what makes a philosophy “African” produced two contrasting criteria.
 First, as a racial criterion; a philosophy would be African if it is produced by Africans.
-This is the view held by people like Paulin Hountondji, Odera Oruka (in part), early Peter Bodunrin, Godfrey Ozumba and Innocent Asouzu, derived from the two constituting terms—“African” and “philosophy”.
+This is the view held by people like Paulin Hountondji, Odera Oruka (in part), and early Peter Bodunrin, derived from the two constituting terms—“African” and “philosophy”.
 African philosophy following this criterion is the philosophy done by Africans.
 This has been criticized as pejorative, incorrect and exclusivist.
 Second, as a tradition criterion; a philosophy is “African” if it designates a non-racial-bound philosophy tradition where the predicate “African” is treated as a solidarity term of no racial import and where the approach derives inspiration from African cultural background or system of thought.
-It does not matter whether the issues addressed are African or done by an African insofar as it has universal applicability and projected from the purview of African system of thought.
+It does not matter whether the issues addressed are African or that the philosophy is done by an African insofar as it has universal applicability and emerged from the purview of African system of thought.
 African philosophy would then be that rigorous discourse of African issues or any issues whatsoever from the critical eye of African system of thought.
 Actors like Odera Oruka (in part), Meinrad Hebga, C. S. Momoh, Udo Etuk, Joseph Omoregbe, the later Peter Bodunrin, Jonathan Chimakonam can be grouped here.
 This criterion has also been criticized as courting uncritical elements of the past when it makes reference to the controversial idea of African logic tradition.
 Further discussion on this is well beyond the scope of this essay.
 What is however common in the two criteria is that African philosophy is a critical discourse on issues that may or may not affect Africa by African philosophers—the purview of this discourse remains unsettled.

 The literary school’s main concern is to make a philosophical presentation of African cultural values through literary/fictional ways.
 Proponents like Chinua Achebe, Cheik Anta Diop, Ngugi wa Thiong’o, Wole Soyinka to name a few have been outstanding.
 Yet critics have found it convenient to identify their discourse with ethnophilosophy from literary angle thereby denigrating it as sub-standard.
 Their enterprise remarks the movement of Afro-constructionism of the middle period.